Jougheaux/JPEG/README.md

 - Most importantly, Sofia Sherman for keeping me sane and grounded while I do CAD for way too many hours

 ## To Do
-- Print, assembly, wiring guides
+- Assembly and wiring guides
 - Code tweaks to be more consistent
 - Solenoid version (pusher body can be repurposed to have a solenoid mount I just need to do CAD) (Eli Wu if you're reading this can I have one please)
 - See if sls cage is better